JoostImpink/SAS-bootcamp/1_using_sas.md

 ### Explorer

-Use the explorer window to navigate libraries (links to folders), or the available drives (right-most icon 'UFApps'):
+Use the explorer window to navigate libraries (links to folders), or the available drives (right-most icon is 'This PC' for local installations, in this case 'UFApps' as this screenshot is taken from UF Apps which runs 'in the cloud'):

 ![UF Apps Explorer](images/uf_apps_sas_explorer.png "UF Apps Explorer")